AskNadia: My Husband Wants Me to Ignore My Diabetes When on Vacation

 I have Type 2 Diabetes.
 I have been trying to manage things with diet and exercise.
-I was doing very well until we went on vacation and my husband ragged on me about it.
+I was doing very well until we went on vacation, and my husband ragged on me about it.
 He wanted me to indulge in the “good stuff” with him.
 I came away from three weeks of indulgence to feeling like hell.
 I am now trying to get back into my routine.
-I am hoping this is the start of a beautiful week, and a journey to better health.
+I am hoping this is the start of a beautiful week and a journey to better health.
 Thank you for sharing your knowledge.

 Spouses can be too involved or not involved enough in their partner’s diabetes.
 When I was married to a type 1, I learned that if my husband needed my assistance, he would ask me for help.
-Early in our relationship, before we were married, he spent much time educating me about hypoglycemia and hyperglycemia; the difference and how it affected him physically.
+Early in our relationship, before we were married, he spent much time educating me about hypoglycemia and hyperglycemia, the difference, and how it affected him physically.

 Let your spouse know that indulging is not about food for you.
 It is about feeling good day in and day out.
 When you feel good, you can do more with him.
 Teach him that complications result from high blood sugars.
 Start talking to him about diabetes basics.
 Let him know what your healthcare professional has recommended as a target blood sugar before and after meals.
-Explain how high blood sugars make you feel and over time how it can impact your overall health.
+Explain how high blood sugars make you feel and, over time, how it can impact your overall health.
 This way, when you test your blood sugar before eating, it will have some significance to him.
-Once he starts learning what your blood sugar reading means, he most likely will start adjusting his expectations of you.
+Once he starts learning what your blood sugar reading means, he most likely will begin adjusting his expectations of you.

 Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.

 AskNadia and receive her unique perspective on your question.